-Angola's dos Santos wants graft case against her dropped, citing 'fake' documents
+Angola's dos Santos wants graft case dropped, cites documents she calls forged

 Angola’s chief prosecutor said in January that an international arrest warrant for dos Santos could be issued if she fails to appear to cooperate with the investigation.

-Reporting by Victoria Waldersee and Catarina Demony; Editing by Andrei Khalip and Mark Heinrich
+Reporting by Victoria Waldersee and Catarina Demony; Editing by Andrei Khalip, Mark Heinrich and Howard Goller